-Grand Park shooting suspect to be sentenced
+Grand Park shooting suspect sentenced

 WESTFIELD, Ind.
 (WISH) — The 17-year-old boy who pleaded guilty to his role in a shooting outside the Pacers Athletic Center at Grand Park will be sentenced Thursday.